-First, let’s talk about the main source of deck damage: moisture.
-Traditional wood, including pressure-treated lumber, is cellular, or porous.
-That means that, no matter how many “protective” chemicals you use to treat the wood, eventually, moisture will get in.
-And once moisture makes its way into your deck boards, it’s a matter of time before you will have to replace them.
-Some of the symptoms of wet boards include:
+There is one main source of deck damage: moisture.
+Traditional wood, including pressure-treated lumber like pine, is porous.
+This means that no matter how many “protective” chemicals you use to treat your wood deck, moisture will get in eventually.
+Once moisture makes its way into your deck boards, it’s only a matter of time before you will need to replace them.
+Some of the indicators of wet boards include:

 - Mold and mildew growth.